FredKSchott/snowpack/www/_template/guides/svelte.md

 > 💡 Tip: add the "--use-yarn" or "--use-pnpm" flag to use something other than npm

-You'll also need the `@snowpack/plugin-svelte` plugin so that Snowpack knows how to use files with the `.svelte` extension.
-This package is a Snowpack plugin, which you can use to enhance or customize Snowpack to support packages that aren't built in to Snowpack.
+You'll also need the `@snowpack/plugin-svelte` plugin so that Snowpack knows how built `.svelte` files into JavaScript and CSS files that run in the browser.
+Snowpack plugins are a way to extend Snowpack's capabilities with a bare minimum of configuration.
 To start, install the package in your project:

 ```bash
 npm install @snowpack/plugin-svelte --save-dev
 ```

-Plugin Svelte

-- recognizes and builds Svelte files to JS & CSS
-- built files are HMR/Fast Refresh enabled

 Once installed, you'll need to add the plugin to your Snowpack configuration file so that Snowpack knows to use it: